 - The submission file is in Microsoft Word file format.

-- The instructions in Ensuring a Blind Review have been followed.
-The submission is de-identified, that is author information, affiliation details and references to the author’s works have been removed.
+- The submission is de-identified; that is, author information, affiliation details and references to the author’s works have been removed.
+This also means removing the author details from the metadata of the file.

 - DOI (if assigned) or URLs (where relevant) for references have been provided.